honzascholtz/Qubespec/docs/Spaxel_fitting.rst

 ----------------------

 During the Spaxel-by-Spaxel fitting above, we only create ``QubeSpec.Fitting.Fitting`` class instance for every spaxel and save it into a text document (pickling it).
 However, we dont actually extract any useful information (such as fluxes, velocities, velocity widths, etc).
-As such, we need to post process
+As such, we need to post process all of the fitting results.

+To post process the results, we will usethe ``QubeSpec.Maps`` module.
+As usual there are pre written function to post process the results for the usual emission line combination and general functions.

+.. automethod:: QubeSpec.Maps.Map_creation_Halpha_OIII

 .. code:: ipython3